How to Apply for a Domestic Helper in Singapore: Complete 8-Step Maid Agency Guide for First-Time Employers (2026)

 • Prepared helper's room, basic toiletries, work phone

-Reviewed by Wendy Tan — MOM-licensed Employment Agency Personnel, Upwill Employment Agency (EA Licence 24C2628).
-Wendy specialises in matching first-time employers with the right candidate profile.
+Reviewed by Yvonne, MOM-licensed Employment Agency Personnel, Upwill Employment Agency (EA Licence 24C2628).
+Yvonne specialises in matching first-time employers with the right candidate profile.